mateuszmichi/TypeScriptZeroToHero/part-2-intermediate/2-5-generic-functions/README.md

 ## Specifying Return Type

 The example with an identity function was a simple problem that could nicely demonstrate how a generic function works.
-We _could not define_ the return type, and TypeScript would deduce the result type based on the code.
+We _were able to skip definition_ of the return type, and TypeScript would deduce the result type based on the code.
 However, generic functions are _rarely so simple_.
 Sometimes, we need to use **any** and **as** if TypeScript is unable to deduce the general type of the variable inside complex and abstract code.
 Additionally, defining a return type is necessary to provide clear type hints for the final users.

 Let's start with something easy.
 We will create a function that will accept any kind of input.
 If it is a number, it will be converted to a string: